kefniark/pixel-builder/website/pages/presentation.md

 ## 🚀 Project Boostrap

-This part is usually really time consuming when working on web projects.
+Starting a new project is usually really time consuming when working on web projects.

 - Lot of possible Libraries
 - Lot of configurations and incompatibilities